How to Make Resin Molds - Step by Step Tutorial

 Before You Get Started

-5. Choose the right housing for your design, taking into account enough space on the side and the depth of the final mold.
+4. Choose the right housing for your design, taking into account enough space on the side and the depth of the final mold.
 This way you do not waste silicone filling unnecessary gaps and you have enough space so that the mold does not break due to the thin layer of silicone.
-The housing can be metal, hard plastic or cardboard.
+The housing can be metal, hard plastic, or cardboard.

-9. Touch the silicon; it doesn’t matter if it’s a little sticky.
+8. Touch the silicon.
+It doesn’t matter if it’s a little sticky.

-10. Never use direct heat on molds, burn them, and to clean with adhesive tape, clean the surface and gently clean the inside with soap and water if necessary.
+9. Never use direct heat on molds, burn them, and clean with adhesive tape.
+Clean the surface and gently clean the inside with soap and water if necessary.

 Things You'll Need